wevm/viem/.changeset/six-bears-carry.md

 "viem": patch
 ---

-fix getAction for cases where minifier changes function names
+Fixed `getAction` for cases where the bundler could change function names.